global-121/121-platform/README.md

 ## Releases

-See notable changes and the currently release version on the [Releases page](https://github.com/global-121/121-platform/releases).
+See notable changes and the currently released version on the [Releases page](https://github.com/global-121/121-platform/releases).

 This project uses the [`CalVer`](https://calver.org/#scheme)-format: `YY.MM-MICRO`.